The U.S. Energy Information Administration’s (EIA) interactive U.S. Energy Mapping System includes the location of U.S. electric

 The street address, zip code, city, county, state, latitude, and longitude of U.S. power plants are in the "PlantYyy" file of the survey Form EIA-860 database.
 The county, state, latitude, and longitude of U.S. power plants are in the EIA-860M data files.
 EIA's Application Programming Interface (API) also contains the latitude and longitude of power plants.
 You must register and receive an API key to access that API series.

-In cooperation with Canada and Mexico, EIA publishes a North American (energy) infrastructure map, with information for Canada, Mexico, and the United States including the location of
+EIA cooperates with Canada and Mexico in publishing a North American (energy) infrastructure map, with information for Canada, Mexico, and the United States including the location of

 The map data and services for the North American energy infrastructure map includes Excel files and shapefiles with the latitude and longitude of the power plants and transmission line border crossings.